ericdrosado/ericdrosado.github.io--/_posts/2018-06-06-three-practices-of-behavior-driven-development.markdown

 Gherkin syntax is a "stakeholder readable" language that lets you describe software behavior without going into the programmatic detail of how to implement the behavior.
 Cucumber, a BDD specific tool, uses Gherkin to write and document acceptance tests.

 Lets say our stakeholders managed to have a successful meeting and were able to outline multiple rules and examples.
-They might come up with the following Gherkin for our ATM machine:
+They might come up with the following Gherkin for our ATM:
 ```
 Scenario: Withdraw from ATM
 Given I have an account